In This Article Expand or collapse the "in this article" section African American Deathways

 • Nichols, Elaine.
 The Last Mile of the Way: African-American Homegoing Traditions, 1890–Present.
 Columbia: South Carolina State Museum, 1989.

-Nichols examines African American funeral traditions from the end of the 19th century through the 20th century in South Carolina.
+Nichols examines African American funeral traditions from the end of the nineteenth century through the twentieth century in South Carolina.
 She links these traditions with West African cosmology in order to show the ways in which African traditions intersect with European mortuary practices and manifest themselves in contemporary Christianity.

 • Seeman, Erik R. Death in the New World: Cross-Cultural Encounters, 1492–1800.
 Philadelphia: University of Pennsylvania Press, 2010.